 Firstly, unlike what is required playing standard PC games or playing mobile slots at this site , you need 7 times the processing power to use a typical VR setup.
 This instantly puts a huge limit on the number of potential customers for VR.
 Even Samsung’s Gear VR only works with the top most Samsung smartphones.

-Secondly, pricing will be a prohibitive factor.
+Secondly, pricing in the gaming industry will be a prohibitive factor.
 After spending over $1,000 to get a computer system that can power VR setups, you will need a few more hundred dollars to buy the VR setup itself.
 It is estimated that some of the VR setups like Microsoft’s HoloLens will cost as much as a console.

 Therefore, while the VR excitement will be worthwhile, widespread adoption may be 2-3 years away.
 This fact is an important consideration for startups in the VR environment if they are to stay in business long enough to become profitable.